The Colours of Attraction: How Flowers and Pollinators Evolve Together

 Butterflies: Butterflies are drawn to bright, warm colours like yellow, orange, and red.
 They rely heavily on sight for locating flowers and have a good sense of colour, though they also use smell.
 Flowers like milkweed and coneflowers have evolved to attract butterflies, showcasing these colours and often providing a flat landing surface.

 Bats and Nocturnal Pollinators: Bats, which are fairly common as pollinators in the southwestern United States, have poor colour vision but are sensitive to contrast in low light.
-Therefore, flowers that attract bats are typically white or pale, making them visible at dusk or night, such as saguaro and agave flowers.
+Flowers that attract bats or moths are typically white or pale, making them visible at dusk or night.

 2. The Role of Coevolution